kensoh/Biohacking/README.md

 [Introduction video on LinkedIn](https://www.linkedin.com/posts/kensoh_hi-guys-im-turning-44-soon-and-i-think-activity-7286335586817179649-U2US)

 ### Intro
 Hi, I'm Ken, and I work in a healthtech startup in London.
 Starting this page to "build" in the open, if you will, on a personal focus this year - biohacking.
 I'm turning 44 this year and would like to boost my mental dexterity and physical energy levels above their present limits.
-Let's go!
+Let's go get 2025!

 ### How
 Every 2 weeks, I'll write a LinkedIn post about a protocol item to share more on it, at the same time asking for feedback from my network on tips they have on optimising health.
 This will let me get inputs in the first half of 2025 and have a good runway to experiment on myself for the second half of 2025.